The main page related to the history of the MS is here. The present page has the following topics:

 The reason that Marci did not write in his own hand, but used the services of a scribe, is that his eyesight had deteriorated.
-He was just capable of signing these two letters in his own hand.
+All he was capable of was signing these two letters in his own hand.
 In fact, one year later, when he drew up his last will and testament, he was not even capable anymore of signing that document.
 The testament says that Marci, because of the weakness of his eyes, could hardly write or even read:

 D. Joannes Marcus Marci a Kronland propter oculorum debilitatem ipse haud scribere, nec ad sigil_

 Interestingly, one of the much earlier letters from Marci to Kircher also appears to be in the hand of the same scribe as these two letters of 1665.
 Referring to the 1972 publication by John Fletcher (8), this is letter nr.20 written on 8 September 1646 from Hornhaus, or Hornhausen.
 Fletcher indicates that the letter exists in vol. APUG 557 of the Kircher correspondence in two copies: as fol.100 being a fair copy, and fol.117 as another fair copy with slight additions.
 Philip Neal, who has transcribed all letters from Marci to Kircher, writes (9) that fol.117 is a copy of a lost original and fol.100 is a copy of fol.117.